aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A round-faced cat with dense, plush blue-gray fur and amber eyes.
 - **Location** : A cozy, rustic kitchen setting with wooden floors.
 - **Activity** : The British Shorthair is curiously inspecting a bowl of food.
-- Lighting: Soft ambient light coming from the kitchen window, creating a warm atmosphere.
+- **Lighting** : Soft ambient light coming from the kitchen window, creating a warm atmosphere.
 - **Style** : Warm, realistic digital art, with a touch of softness in the cat’s fur.
 - **Composition** : The cat is placed to the side, with a softly blurred kitchen background.
 - **Professionalism** : The image is sharp and focused on the cat, with realistic fur texture.